Since both are excellent modern observatories, visitors are confused – from where should they see the city’s skyline?

 Besides the observatories, both the Chicago attractions also offer interesting exhibits and experiences as part of general admission.

-However, at 360 Chicago, you must pay extra to experience the TILT, while at Skydeck Chicago, their Ledge experience is part of the entry ticket.
+At 360 Chicago, you must pay extra to experience the TILT, while at Skydeck Chicago, their Ledge experience is part of the entry ticket.

 The average waiting time at Skydeck Chicago is double the waiting time at 360 Chicago – during peak times.